-- a list of unique values of x formed by using the fac() model term, - a list of unique (x, y) combinations formed by using the fac(x, y) model term, - legandre polynomials produced by leg() model term, - orthogonal polynomials produced by pol() model term, - the design matrix formed for the spl() model term,
+- a list of unique values of x formed by using the fac() model term, - a list of unique (x, y) combinations formed by using the fac(x, y) model term, - legandre polynomials produced by leg() model term, - orthogonal polynomials produced by pol() model term, - the design matrix formed for the spl() model term, - predicted values of the curvature component of cubic smoothing splines,

-- predicted values of the curvature component of cubic smoothing splines, - the empirical variance-covariance matrix based on the BLUPs when a $\Sigma \otimes I$ or $I \otimes \Sigma$ structure is used; this may be used to obtain starting values for another run of ASReml, - a table showing the variance components for each iteration, - a figure and table showing the variance partitioning for any XFA structures fitted, - some statistics derived from the residuals from two-dimensional data (multivariate, repeated measures or spatial) - the residuals from a spatial analysis will have the units part added to them (defined as the combined residual) unless the data records were sorted (within ASReml) in which case the units and the correlated residuals are in different orders (data file order and field order respectively), - the residuals are printed in the .yht file but the statistics in the .res file are calculated from the combined residual, - the Covariance/Variance/Correlation (C/V/C) matrix calculated directly from the residuals; it contains the covariance below the diagonals, the variances on the diagonal and the correlations above the diagonal:
+- the empirical variance-covariance matrix based on the BLUPs when a $\Sigma \otimes I$ or $I \otimes \Sigma$ structure is used; this may be used to obtain starting values for another run of ASReml, - a table showing the variance components for each iteration, - a figure and table showing the variance partitioning for any XFA structures fitted, - some statistics derived from the residuals from two-dimensional data (multivariate, repeated measures or spatial) - the residuals from a spatial analysis will have the units part added to them (defined as the combined residual) unless the data records were sorted (within ASReml) in which case the units and the correlated residuals are in different orders (data file order and field order respectively), - the residuals are printed in the .yht file but the statistics in the .res file are calculated from the combined residual. - the Covariance/Variance/Correlation (C/V/C) matrix calculated directly from the residuals; it contains the covariance below the diagonals, the variances on the diagonal and the correlations above the diagonal:

-The 'FITTED' matrix is the same as is reported in the .asr file and if the Logl has converged is the one you would report; the 'BLUPS' matrix is clculated from the BLUPS and is provided so it can be used as starting values when a simple initial model has been used and you are wanting to attempt to fit a full unstructured matrix; the rescaled has the variance from the FITTED and the covariance from the BLUPS and might we more suitable as an initial matrix if the variances have been estimated.
-The FITTED and RESCALEd matrices should not be reported.
+The fitted matrix is the same as is reported in the .asr file and if the Logl has converged is the one you would report.
+The BLUPs matrix is calculated from the BLUPs and is provided so it can be used as starting values when a simple initial model has been used and you are wanting to attempt to fit a full unstructured matrix.
+For computational reasons, it pertains to the parameters and so may differ from the parameter values generated by the last iteration.
+The BLUPs matrix may look quite different from the fitted matrix because BLUPs are shrunken phenotypes.
+The BLUPs matrix retains much of the character of the phenotypes; the rescaled has the variance from the fitted and the covariance from the BLUPs and might be more suitable as an initial matrix if the variances have been estimated.
+The BLUPs and rescaled matrices should not be reported.

-- relevant portions of the estimated variance matrix for each term for which an R structure or a G structure has been associated, - a variogram and spatial correlations for spatial analysis; the spatial correlations are based on distance between data points (see Gilmour et al., 1997), - the slope of the log(absolute residual) on log(predicted value) for assessing possible mean-variance relationships and the location of large residuals.
+- relevant portions of the estimated variance matrix for each term for which an R structure or a G structure has been associated, - a variogram and spatial correlations for spatial analysis; the spatial correlations are based on distance between data points (see Gilmour et al., 1997), - the slope of the $log(absolute\ residual)$ on $log(predicted\ value)$ for assessing possible mean-variance relationships and the location of large residuals.
 For example, produced from a trivariate analysis reports the slopes.
 A slope of b suggests that y^{1-b} might have less mean variance relationship.
 If there is no mean variance relation, a slope of zero is expected.
 A slope of $\frac{1}{2}$ suggests a SQRT transformation might resolve the dependence; a slope of 1 means a LOG transformation might be appropriate.
 So, for the 3 traits, $log(y_1)$, y_2^{-1} and y_3^{-3} are indicated.
-This diagnostic strategy works better when based on grouped data regressing log(standard deviation) on log(mean).
+This diagnostic strategy works better when based on grouped data regressing $log(standard\ deviation)$ on log(mean).

 '''

-SLOPES FOR LOG(ABS(RES)) ON LOG(PV) for section 1
+SLOPES FOR LOG(ABS(RES)) ON LOG(PV) for section 1 0.99 2.01 4.34

 '''